chrisza4/kotlin-shopping-api/README.md

 PS.
 The value of this exercise is the thought process, not the implementation itself.

+### Authentication

+I will simply check for Auth token in Controller, instead of bringing whole Spring Security here.

 ## Note to self

 Here is something I learned